 Ants appear and may disturb your BSF when they are small and unable to fight for themselves.. yet.
 However, when your BSF grow bigger, stronger and more resilient they will be able to protect themselves.

 BSF larvae excrete some sort of enzyme or pheromone when they eat.
 This scent repel other insects away.
-So as there is more of your larvae growing, the population will develop a shield to protect itself.
+So as there is more and more of your larvae growing, the population will develop a shield to protect itself.

 This is also tied to a note, that is, start small.
 Start with a small amount of foods first (just enough for your larvae, not for the mold and not for the ants).
 A grower was in awe (in a bad way) when she opened her BSF box with lots of foods and instead of larvae she found BILLIONS of ants swirling around.
+Gosh, how itchy we feel just imagining about it.

 So the simple key for us is we can get the BSF population established quite a bit first before other unwanted visitors come.
 As your BSF colony grows bigger, there will be fewer and fewer ants and houseflies.